Infinite Atomized Semilattices: Atom redundancy in infinite semilattices

 \begin{proof} Let $\phi\in A$ be an atom.
 If $\phi$ is redundant, we can write it as a join of atoms different from $\phi$, $\phi=\join_i \psi_i$, $\psi_i\in\Omega(M)$.
 If all the $\psi_i$ are non-redundant, $\phi$ can be written as a join of non-redundant atoms.
 Otherwise, we can perform the same step with the redundant $\psi_i$.
 Since all the involved atoms are finite, this process must finish in a finite number of steps, and we thus deduce that $\phi$ can be written as a join of atoms non-redundant with $M$.

-We have thus shown that every atom in an atomization of $M$ can be written as a join of atoms in $\NR(M)$, which in particular implies that $\NR(M)$ is an atomization for $M$. \end{proof}
+We have thus shown that every atom in an atomization of $M$ is in $\NR(M)$ or can be written as a join of atoms in $\NR(M)$, which in particular implies that $\NR(M)$ is an atomization for $M$. \end{proof}

 \begin{corollary} Let $M$ be a semilattice atomized by a set of finite atoms $A$.
 Let $r$ be a duple of $M$.
 Then $\crossing_r M$ can also be atomized by a set of finite atoms.
 In particular, it is atomized by $\NR(\crossing_r M)$. \end{corollary}